bmagalhaes/ECO395M-Final-Project/Final_rmd.md

     ## bmprison ~ alcohol + aidscapita + income + ur + poverty + black +
     ##     perc1519 + year + state + year_after1993 * state_texas

-Where 'bmprison' is the number of black male prisoners, 'alcohol' is the alcohol consumption per capita, 'aidscapita' is the aids mortality, 'income' is the average household income, 'ur' is the unemployment rate, 'poverty' is the share of the population in poverty, 'black' is the share of the population which is african american and 'perc1519' is the share of the population which is 15 to 19 years, being all of the variables in the state level.

     ##
     ## =====================================================